 D&B® Supplier Evaluation Risk (SER) Rating

 The D&B Supplier Evaluation Risk Rating is crucial for suppliers and businesses interested in joining supply chains.
 The SER Rating helps predict the chance a supplier will become inactive or shut down in the next 12 months.
 Since an inactive supplier could seriously disrupt a company’s supply chain and overall business, the SER Rating can be an important part of a business credit report for companies doing research.
-On a scale of 1 to 9, a SER score of 1 indicates low risk and a score of 9 indicates high risk.
+On a scale of 1 to 9, a SER Rating of 1 indicates low risk and 9 indicates high risk.
 This rating can be important because larger corporations may require specific business credit scores and ratings for their suppliers and subcontractors.

 D&B® Credit Limit Recommendation

-The D&B Rating combines a company’s size and its balance sheet information (the company’s assets, liabilities, and the owners’ equity) and uses it to create an overall rating for the business’s creditworthiness.
+The D&B Rating combines a company’s size and its balance sheet information (the company’s assets, liabilities, and the owners’ equity) and uses this to create an overall rating for the business’s creditworthiness.
 This score can help viewers make sense of all the information in a business credit report by giving an overall indication of a company’s credibility.